arn95/Bmore911/README.md

 ### Upcoming Features
 * More filter options.
-* Standardize descriptions and provide a way to filter results using them.
+* Standardize call record descriptions and provide a way to filter results using them.
 * Add InfoBox on markers to display phone call details on click.
 * Performance improvements.
-* Add client authentication layer.
 * Add more stats in the homepage.
 Maybe redesign the homepage to make stats more visible.
-* Restrict dashboard only to registered and logged in users (user authentication layer).
-* Store call record files in Amazon AWS instead of Heroku's ephemeral filesystem.

 ### Issues
 * Series of searches that return large batches of records slow the site down to the point of freezing due to the deallocation and reallocation of markers in the map.
 This is either due to the fact that I am running on a free Heroku instance, react-google-maps library is not properly handling lifecycle, or simply Google Maps has a bug and is not optimizing for large marker sets.